raphaelstolt/lean-package-validator/README.md

 The LeanPackageValidator is an utility tool that validates a project/micro-package for it's `leanness`.
 A project/micro-package is considered `lean` when it's common repository artifacts won’t be included in release/dist archive files.

 ## Installation
-The LeanPackageValidator CLI should be installed globally through composer.
+The LeanPackageValidator CLI should be installed globally through Composer.

 ``` bash
 composer global require stolt/lean-package-validator